GordianDotNet/VSMonoDebugger/README.md

 - [8] Enter/set the filepath to a private key file (if there is no ssh private key authentication => leave the field empty)
 - [9] Mono opens a debug session over this port
 - [10] This is where the project output is deployed
+- [11] If enabled you can create a JSON config file to overwrite the 'Remote Deploy Path'. (see below)
-- [11] Timeout to connect to the debug session
+- [12] Timeout to connect to the debug session
-- [12] Console outputs can be output in the Visual Studio Output window
+- [13] Console outputs can be output in the Visual Studio Output window
-- [13] All changes are saved after you click on "Save"
+- [14] All changes are saved after you click on "Save"
-- [14] All changes are discarded if you click on "Cancel"
+- [15] All changes are discarded if you click on "Cancel"
-- [15] Change the default debugging scripts on tab "Debug scripts". (ex.: to add sudo)
+- [16] Change the default debugging scripts on tab "Debug scripts". (ex.: to add sudo)

 ![VSMonoDebugger Settings](VSMonoDebugger/Resources/VSMonoDebugger_Settings2.png)
 - [1] Change the Pre-Debug script to kill old mono debug sessions